WalterSchaertl/NYRPQuestions/README.md

 4. Jump to question
 5. Fix Question formats for ingestion
 6. Add confirmation of exam submitted when submitting with errors
+7. Revised way to do hints that includes plurals and punctuation but not partial words.
+Maybe switch to regex

 ### Other
 1. Replace 'Working All Day'